kalpiree/SAVER/README.md

   --local-dir models/Qwen2.5-7B
 ```

-If you want a run to use a local checkpoint path, set:
+If you want to run a local checkpoint path, set:

 ```bash
 export SAVER_MODEL_NAME_OVERRIDE=/absolute/path/to/model